MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### What is Shifts?

 The Shifts app in Teams is a schedule management tool that keeps firstline managers and workers connected and in sync.
-Managers create, update, and manage shift schedules for teams, and firstline workers can view their schedules, see who else is scheduled for the day, request to swap or offer a shift, and request time off.
+Managers create, update, and manage shift schedules for teams, and firstline workers can view their schedules, see who else is scheduled for the day, request to swap or offer a shift, and request time off, all from their mobile devices.

 #### Which plans is Shifts available in?